Yannick7777/laravel-setup-script/README.md

 - Type `./start` into the VSCode terminal.
 - Done!
 #### Tips & Tricks
-- If you encounter any Docker related issues, it might help to close Docker Engine and stop WSL by executing `wsl -t ubuntu` in your preferred shell.
+- If you encounter any Docker-related issues, it might help to close Docker Engine and stop WSL by executing `wsl -t ubuntu` in your preferred shell.
 After that, start both again.
 - If you want to commit to your laravel repo with the VSCode F1 commands, make sure to switch to the folder your repo is in first.
 This can be done via `File` => `Open Folder...`

 ### Linux